This is a large group of travellers that sometimes need special advice

 Those going to London from other parts of the UK may be unfamiliar with:

-the large population and the high cost of living and accommodation
+the large population and the high cost of living and expensive accommodation

-the pace of life, an overcrowded transport system and using mobile phones to find directions.
+the pace of life, an overcrowded transport system and the common practice of using mobile phones to find directions.

-even not being able to see the sun (due to tall buildings) and the stars (due to 'light pollution') which can give the traveller a sense of the best direction of travel when walking or driving.
+not being able to see the sun (due to tall buildings) and the stars (due to 'light pollution') which can give the traveller a better sense of direction when walking or driving.

 They may be leaving a country where they are familiar with their surroundings, living in excellent accommodation, receive regular weather forecasts, be aware of infection risks and know good 'public health and safety' practices are in place.